Durrell Lamar Smith — Atlanta, GA

 Mixed Media Assemblage · Original

-A monumental assemblage at 48×72 inches — explosive red gestural marks over densely layered photographic imagery, newspaper collage, and heavily worked paint.
-Faces emerge and dissolve beneath cascading mark-making, the scale demanding the kind of attention a whisper never could.
+A monumental 48×72 assemblage — explosive red gesture marks and dense black linework over collaged photographic imagery, newspaper, and heavily worked paint.
+Faces emerge and dissolve beneath cascading mark-making; the scale demands the kind of attention a whisper never could.
 One of the largest and most commanding works in the collection.

 Inquire